-I last posted about the top Master of Laws in Taxation programs about four years ago.
-Really, not much can change in that time, except the methodologies of those who are ranking the “best” LL.M. programs.
-The top 3 programs are NYU, Georgetown, and Florida by most’s accounting, but I still question University of Florida’s inclusion in the top 3, or a “top 3” as a concept in tax LLMs at all, because in ten years as a tax practitioner I still have yet to meet a UF LLM tax grad that I was aware of, though I have met plenty of NYU and Georgetown tax LLM grads.
-Being a graduate of the University of Chicago Law School and having a certain affection for Northwestern, I would still place Northwestern’s tax LLM program above Florida’s, even though it is a younger program.
+The top 3 traditional tax LLM programs have been NYU, Georgetown, and Florida by most rankings’ accounting, but I always questioned University of Florida’s inclusion in the top 3, or a “top 3” as a concept in tax LLMs at all, because in fifteen years as a tax practitioner I still have yet to meet a UF LLM tax grad that I was aware of, though I have met plenty of NYU and Georgetown tax LLM grads.
+Being a graduate of the University of Chicago Law School and having a certain affection for Northwestern, I have always placed Northwestern’s tax LLM program above Florida’s, even though it is a younger program.
 As discussed further below, US News finally confirmed my beliefs.
 I am now willing to agree that there is a top three, with NYU, Georgetown, and Northwestern.
 In case you were wondering, there is no use in national rankings after these three.
 There is only “top local” in my estimation.

 One thing I did not mention at that time is that Paul Caron of the TaxProf Blog has published a fairly in-depth article ranking programs (see the abstract and find the download by clicking here).
 The article is very comprehensive and I think it at least provides some insight on why UF’s program is considered a top program – mainly the productivity of its faculty.
 However, as discussed at length in the article, employment information for LL.M. programs is unclear or not readily available.
 Caron also concedes that the driving factor for most attending LLM programs is improved career prospects.
 Thus, the utility of relying on either Caron’s ranking or USNEWs as a guide for choosing an LLM program beyond the top 2 based on rankings is dubious.
 Nonetheless, the in-depth information provided by Caron is invaluable.